lumada-design/hv-uikit-react/MIGRATION_v3x.md

 ### ToggleButton

 - no longer adds a tooltip, which means it needs to be configured externally through composition.
 Example added to explain how to do it
-- built using the Button, instead using a custom button
+- built using the Button component, rather than customizing a button element

 ### Tooltip